 When you visit the place, you will have the opportunity to visit the lake which lies hidden inside the Palazzo della Cancelleria.
 “The colour of the water is mesmerizing, but in my opinion the best feature of this spot is simply being there, hidden underneath one of the busiest squares in Rome.
-It creates such a weird, parallel dimension to step into!” —Giulia Riva
+It creates such a weird, parallel dimension to step into!” according to our Spotter Giulia.

 A bar which is also a piece of history

-A next gem is a place where you can enjoy a good drink.
 Bar Rosi is not just a place to drink, it is a place frozen in time.
 It is frozen in time in almost the literal sense.
 The furniture and the dishes that are used to serve food and drink are antique.
-“I recommend this place because it’s a jump in the past.
-If you have the chance to talk to Rosi, you will definitely talk to a piece of Rome’s history.” —Rudy Di Giacomo
+“I recommend this place because it’s a unique jump into the past of Rome.” says our Spotter Rudy.

 Cheap wine and a friendly welcome

-“When I go for a drink at La Fraschetta, I know I stand out – Sandro doesn’t get many customers who aren’t Italian men in their fifties, or older.
+“When I go for a drink at La Fraschetta, I know I stand out” writes our Spotter Alexandra.
+Sandro doesn’t get many customers who aren’t Italian men in their fifties, or older.
 It’s a neighbourhood hang-out for lots of the locals, including some interesting creative types, who come here for the company and the absurdly cheap wine.
-Just a couple of euros for a glass of local wine, filled to the brim; indulge in a sandwich or selection of cheese and cold cuts and you’ll still get change from a €10 note.” —Alexandra Turney
+Just a couple of euros for a glass of local wine, filled to the brim.
+Indulge in a sandwich or selection of cheese and cold cuts and you’ll still get change from a €10 note.

 Street art by local artists